 Fatal crashes where the driver’s contribution is significant, such as loss of control, driving too fast for the conditions or inexperience, are 2–3 times more likely to involve 15–24 year old drivers, than drivers 25 years and older.

-To increase the safety of Young Drivers, Selwyn District Council provides opportunities for our young drivers to learn and improve their awareness and skills.
+To increase the safety of young drivers, Council provides opportunities for our young drivers to learn and improve their awareness and skills.

-This can be done by attending our Leading Learners, half day training courses at Ruapuna, on two days in each school holidays.
+This can be done by attending our Leading Learners, half day training courses at Ruapuna, during the school holidays.

 In addition, Holden Street Smart training days also run at Ruapuna during school holiday breaks.